Mon Repos, Corfu

-Mon Repos is a villa on the island of Corfu, Greece.
+Mon Repos ([mɔ̃ ʁ(ə)po]) is a former royal summer residence on the island of Corfu, Greece.
 It lies south of Corfu City in the forest of Palaeopolis.
 Since 2001, it has housed the Museum of Palaiopolis—Mon Repos.

 History

+British High Commissioners

-The villa was built as a summer residence for the British Lord High Commissioner of the United States of the Ionian Islands, Frederick Adam, and his second wife (a Corfiot), Diamantina 'Nina' Palatino, in 1828–1831, although they had to vacate the villa soon afterwards in 1832 when Adam was sent to serve in India.
+The villa was built as a summer residence for the British Lord High Commissioner of the United States of the Ionian Islands, Frederick Adam, and his second wife (a Corfiot), Diamantina 'Nina' Palatino, in 1828–1831, although they had to vacate the villa soon afterwards in 1832 when Adam was sent to serve in Madras, India.
+The neoclassical design was made by Colonel George Whitmore, who was also the architect of the Palace of St. Michael and St. George on Spianada Square in Corfu City, along with civil engineer J. Harper.
 The villa was rarely used as a residence for later British governors.

+In 1833, the School of Fine Arts was relocated to the estate, with Corfiot sculptor Pavlos Prosalentis serving as director, and in 1834, public gardens were established on the estate's farmland.
+In 1840, during the tenure of Lord Howard Douglas as High Commissioner, the Theological Seminary was moved there, where it remained for two years.

-In 1833, it housed a school of fine arts, while in 1834, the park was opened to the public.
-Empress Elisabeth of Austria stayed there in 1863.
-Here she fell in love with the island, where she later built the Achilleion Palace.
+In 1863 and several times afterward, the Empress of Austria, Elisabeth of Austria, stayed at the villa.
+Here she fell in love with the island, where she later built the Achilleion Palace, in the village of Gastouri.

+Royal residence

-After the union with Greece in 1864, the villa was granted to King George I of the Hellenes as a summer residence; he renamed it "Mon Repos" (French for "My Rest").
-The royal family used it as a summer residence up until King Constantine II fled the country in 1967.
+After the union with Greece in 1864, the villa and the gardens were gifted to King George I of the Hellenes as a summer residence; he renamed it "Mon Repos" (French for "My Rest").
+The Greek royal family used it as a summer residence up until King Constantine II fled the country in 1967.
 The villa subsequently became derelict, but was restored in the 1990s.

+Additionally, Mon Repos hosted prime ministers, kings, and princes from Spain and the United Kingdom.
+It is said that the guesthouse, which is a second building next to the main villa, was named "Tito" after the leader of former Yugoslavia.

-Several royal births have taken place at the villa, including those of Princess Sophie of Greece and Denmark on 26 June 1914, It was the birthplace of Prince Philip, Duke of Edinburgh (the husband of Queen Elizabeth II), and Princess Alexia of Greece and Denmark.
+Several royal births have taken place at the villa, including those of Princess Sophie of Greece and Denmark on 26 June 1914, Prince Philip, Duke of Edinburgh (the husband of Queen Elizabeth II) on 10 June 1921, and Princess Alexia of Greece and Denmark on 10 July 1965.
 Philip was born on the dining room table.